#5199

 Potions that you can drink from multiple times.

-Potion equivalent of extra healing for magic power, or else some consumable way to recover 20-40 power in one go; the normal potion of gain energy is currently more useful for raising maximum power than it is for restoring it.
+There should be a potion equivalent of extra healing for magic power, or else some consumable way to recover 20-40 power in one go; the normal potion of gain energy is currently more useful for raising maximum power than it is for restoring it.
 This new thing need not be more effective than gain energy is at raising maximum energy.
-(Perhaps “potion of restore energy”, which does not raise maximum at all.)
+(Perhaps make it the “potion of restore energy”, which does not raise maximum at all.)